Sensory Dysfunction in Autism funded by the NIH

 Schaaf, R.C., Benevides, T., Kellly, D., & Mailloux, Z (submitted).
 Occupational Therapy and Sensory Integration for Children with Autism: A Feasibility, Safety, Acceptability and Fidelity Study.
 Autism: The International Journal of Research and Practice.

 This study evaluates whether occupational therapy using a sensory integrative approach is effective in decreasing sensory dysfunction in children with Autism Spectrum Disorders (ASD).
 Children receive occupational therapy 3 times a week for the study period.
-After occupational therapy, the children’s ability to participate in home, school and community activities is assessed, and improvements in their sensory behaviors are measured.
+After occupational therapy, the children’s ability to participate in home, College and community activities is assessed, and improvements in their sensory behaviors are measured.

 The aims of this study are to: